cs261-2022-group22/MentorBank/README.md

-# Docker Container Configurations
+# MentorBank

+This repository contains the entire codebase for the frontend, the backend and database schemas of the mentoring platform, MentorBank, made by group22 as a CS261 group work.

+Group Members (sorted alphabetically):

+- David Jackman
+- Henry Ha
+- Kiran Sanganee
+- Manan Patel
+- Moody Liu
+- Varun Chodanker
+- Xieyu Wang Lin

-## Details
+## 1. Details

-### File Structure
+### a.
+File Structure

-The main file is `docker-compose.yml`, where all components of the MentorBank are defined.
+The main file is `docker-compose.yml`, where all components of the MentorBank are defined, majorly 3 submodules, `backend`, `database` and `frontend`.
+These correspond to the actural project structure.

 In the `dockerfiles/` there are several `.Dockerfile` files, they are Docker configurations for each containers.

-This repository contains 3 submodules, `backend`, `database` and `frontend`.
-These correspond to the actural project structure.
+In `examples/`, there is one `nginx-reverse-proxy-tls.conf` demonstrating how to configure Nginx TLS reverse proxy to secure your installation.

-### Network Organisation and Interconnection
+### b.
+Network Organisation and Interconnection

-The backend has been splitted up to 4 micro services, each running independently in its own Docker container, each of the 4 backend containers is connected to two different networks:
+The backend has been splitted up to 4 micro services and 2 cron-based instances, each running independently in its own container, each of the 4 backend containers is connected to two different networks:

 1. `mentorbank-network`: Network between backend gRPC server to the frontend `Node.JS` server.
 2. `mentorbank-db-network`: Network between backend gRPC server to the database.